 To reconcile WorkCover and CTP claim payments for an allied-health clinic in Australia, extract the claim number, patient or worker name, service date, item code, invoice number, billed amount, paid amount, rejection reason, and EFT reference from each payment notice.
 Match those rows to the clinic invoice register, then investigate short-paid or rejected lines against the relevant state fee schedule, approval record, and portal payment status.

-The two payer streams are different, but the finance problem is similar.
-Workers compensation relates to workplace injuries; CTP relates to motor accident injuries.
-Both can produce claim-based payment notices or remittance advice that must be matched back to the invoice the clinic originally raised.
+Workers compensation and CTP are different payer streams, but both produce claim-based payment notices or remittance advice that must be matched back to the invoice the clinic originally raised.

 A clean reconciliation row usually needs more than the bank amount.
-Build the match around the claim number, patient or worker/client name, date of service, treating practitioner, item code or payment classification code, invoice number, billed amount, paid amount, rejected or short-paid amount, rejection reason, approval status, EFT reference, and the matter ledger or customer account where the revenue should land.
+Build the match around scheme identifiers, the invoice number, service details, billed and paid amounts, exception reason, approval status, EFT reference, and the ledger or customer account where the revenue should land.

-This is a bookkeeping and document-reconciliation workflow, not legal advice about scheme entitlements.
-Scheme portals, fee schedules, and current provider guidance remain the source for rule changes, especially when item codes or approval rules change mid-year.
+This is a bookkeeping workflow, not legal advice about scheme entitlements.
+Scheme portals, fee schedules, and provider guidance remain the source for rule changes.

 Map each claim to the right scheme, portal, and code family